Student Status Issues

 It is possible to study abroad during your final quarter at Northwestern, but keep the following important issues in mind:

 - You must stay in contact with your degree auditor before and while you are abroad to discuss the timeline of your graduation and the process for receiving your diploma.

-- It can take around two months for study abroad transcripts to arrive at Northwestern and additional time for credits to be posted and applied towards your degree program, which may delay your actual date of graduation.
+- As noted above, it can take around 2-4 months for study abroad transcripts to arrive at Northwestern and additional time for credits to be posted and applied towards your degree program, which will likely delay your actual date of graduation.
 In the past, some seniors who studied abroad during the winter/spring quarters have not received their diplomas until early fall, even though they may have been eligible to "walk" at graduation in June.

 - Some programs do not end until after Northwestern's quarter is over, and you are required to complete all courses, coursework, and final assessments on-site.
 If your program does not end until after Northwestern’s graduation, you cannot return early to walk.

 - Students planning to return to the U.S. to walk with their fellow graduating classmates may experience difficulty obtaining tickets to the graduation ceremony while abroad.
 Contact the Office of Special Events (847-491-3600 or email@example.com) for further details.

 - If you are hoping to apply to graduate schools for the term immediately following your study abroad program and Northwestern graduation, make sure your graduate schools understand that your final diploma and transcript from Northwestern may not be available until for some time.